Ice Castles in Lincoln New Hampshire: Family Weekend Getaway

 A Little Story Behind Ice Castles

-Ice Castles originated in Utah in 2011 when Brent Christensen, a father of 6 kids, came up with the idea.
-One day Brent decided to build an ice structure to entertain his children outside the home.
 His invention was a hit among his children and all over the neighborhood kids.
 They would all come together to play in a new invention called “Ice Castles.”
 This is how the name and idea came to life.
-Is not it cool?!
+Isn’t it fabulous?!!

 You can visit Ice Castles in 4 different locations in the USA